-Fit and drill the C-704 splice plate (DWG 49) to one (for now) of the F-631As.
-Later the splice plate will be clecoed to the front of the frame to locate the holes in the other half.
+Fit and drill the C-704 splice plate (DWG 49) to one (just one) of the F-631As.

 Lay the Wd-725 canopy side rails in place on the fuselage to check the fit.
 The goal is to have the curve of Wd-725 exactly match the longitudinal curve of the fuselage and align vertically with the fuselage side when checked with a straight edge.
 As supplied, the curve is usually very close along the bottom but more curve will probably be required along the joggle at the top.
 This is improved by lightly bending the rail across any heavy round object.